Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Methods and Concepts

 In a first step, discrete spectral densities involving the LVC Hamiltonian parameters only are given by

+where $f_{j}^{(n)}=\kappa _{j}^{(n)}$ for the tuning baths, $n =1,2$, and $f_{j}^{(3)}=h_{j}^{'}$ for the coupling bath.
 They peak at all individual vibrational frequencies, ${\omega }_{j}$, and form a Dirac comb.
 In order to account qualitatively for the existence of some dissipative environment and decaying mechanisms, the Dirac delta distributions are broadened by a single spectral width, $\Gamma$, so as to be approximated as Lorentzian functions,

 thus leading to a continuous spectral density.
-This is a typical smoothing approach that has been used in another context (MCTDH dynamics) in order to systematically reduce the number of active modes.\cite{Burghardt2010,Burghardt2012} In the absence of any further information on the dissipative environment, we adopted this heuristic procedure and we took $\Gamma =\qty{160}{\per\centi\meter}$, giving a spectral line enlargement of the same order of magnitude as in a previous simulation on the m22 dimer.\cite{galiana_unusual_2023} Interestingly enough, such a procedure conserves the so-called reorganization energy, again involving the LVC Hamiltonian parameters only,
+This is a typical smoothing approach that has been used in another context (MCTDH dynamics) in order to systematically reduce the number of active modes.\cite{Burghardt2010,Burghardt2012} In the absence of any further information on the dissipative environment, we adopted this heuristic procedure and we took $\Gamma =\qty{80}{\per\centi\meter}$, giving a spectral line enlargement of the same order of magnitude as in a previous simulation on the m22 dimer.\cite{galiana_unusual_2023} The corresponding spectral densities are shown in \cref{fig:spectral_density}.

-This may be important when the goal is a selection of a sample of new discrete modes that are possibly unitarily transformed to a hierarchical chain of coupled neighboring modes.\cite{Burghardt2010,Burghardt2012,Chin2014} The corresponding spectral densities are shown in \cref{fig:spectral_density}.

 Within this context, the correlation functions are given by the following Fourier transforms,